DoSomething/infrastructure/docs/serverless-guide.md

 # Serverless: Getting Started

-**Serverless** technologies like [Lambda](https://aws.amazon.com/lambda/) and [DynamoDB](https://aws.amazon.com/dynamodb/) allow us to write and run code without thinking about servers.
+**Serverless** technologies like [Lambda](https://aws.amazon.com/lambda/) and [DynamoDB](https://aws.amazon.com/dynamodb/) allow us to write and run code without thinking about what server it is going to run on.
 Specifically, these technologies allow us to **automatically scale** based on traffic and only **pay for as much as we use**.
+It's great for applications where traffic is inconsistent.

 ### Step 1: Creating our Function
-We manage Serverless infrastructure with Terraform.
+We manage our serverless infrastructure with Terraform.
 To start, use the `lambda_function` module to provision a new function.
 This will create a new function with the given name.
 It will also create a log group, execution role, deployment bucket, IAM user, and access key.

 **Note:** At the moment, we only support functions that run on Node.js 8.x.